JattKisaan/campd-visualizer/README.md

     campd_visualizer/scripts/repartition_master.py

 How long it takes depends on your hardware, so maybe 25min to 3hrs.
-In this file, you may need to set the `PARTITION_SIZE` parameter towards the bottom of the file.
-This is a hardware dependent parameter, and I believe it reflects how much RAM the parquet writer can use when creating a file.
-If it hits this value, then it will write what it has to file and start another.
-So your hardware will limit the largest file you can write.
-To get all of the data for each year into a single file, I think you need about 30GB of RAM.
-I have 128GB, so I didn't really think too much about it.
-When building on a laptop with only 16GB of RAM, I had to set this parameter to 5000MB to not max out the system RAM, and this generates about 2-4 files per year.
+In this file, you may need to set the `NPARTITIONS` parameter towards the bottom of the file.
+This is a hardware dependent parameter; the more RAM you have the lower you can set this.
+It controls how many files each year of data is split into.
+I have 128GB RAM and a i9-12900k processor, so I can fit each year of data into 1 file.
+A 16GB RAM work laptop managed to get some years into 1 file, but ran out of memory on other years.
+I'd recommend to set this to 3 or 4 on lesser hardware than mine.

 After you succesfully run this script and build your optimized dataset, feel free to delete the `campd_visualizer/data/emissions_parquet_year_temp` directory which has the